By Last Updated: June 11th, 2026

 After a direct cremation, providers typically return remains in a temporary plastic or cardboard urn unless an upgraded urn is purchased.
 These temporary urns are meant for short-term use but are frequently kept long-term due to inertia or uncertainty about next steps.

-Important Requirement to Scatter Remains: a Disposition Permit
+Important Requirement to Scatter Remains: A Disposition Permit

-Scattering ashes requires that the permit for “disposition” include certain details about the type and location of the scattering (California Code of Regulations Title 17 § 9503(c)).
 The word “disposition” refers to the final handling of human remains—whether through cremation, burial, scattering, or other lawful methods (California Health and Safety Code § 7003.5).

 The following are examples of disposition in California: